 We can help you to make your investment project in Central America a success.
 Contact the Central American Group.

-Over the course of the last twenty years, there has been a significant amount of foreign direct investment (FDI) in Central America.
+Over the course of the last twenty years, there has been a significant amount of foreign direct investment (FDI) injected into Central American economies.
 Much of this increase in capital inflows can be viewed as a response to the policies of economic liberalization that were widely enacted by the countries of the isthmus that began to be implemented during the late 1980s.
 These laws resulted in the establishment of regulatory frameworks that treated FDI in Central America favorably, allowed for entry into the region’s domestic markets, and established rights to foreign ownership.